asmeta/asmeta_based_applications/MRM_CBD/Readme.md

-## Contract-based Design by I/O Abstract State Machines
+## AsmetaComp: a Tool for Runtime Contract Checking with I/O Abstract State Machines
 ### Silvia Bonfanti, Angelo Gargantini, Elvinia Riccobene, Patrizia Scandurra

-This folder contains the models and the scenarios of the Medicine Reminder and Monitoring (MRM) System submitted at the 27th International Symposium on Formal Methods (FM 2026).
+This folder contains the models and the scenarios of the Medicine Reminder and Monitoring (MRM) System submitted at the FORTE 2026: IFIP WG 6.1 International Conference on Formal Techniques for Distributed Objects, Components, and Systems.

 The MRM system is designed to control a smart medicine dispenser (a remotely controllable pillbox) for medicine administration.